RiyadAhsan4516/hapijs-typescript-boilerplate/Readme.md

 If you're looking for a boilerplate containing the basic functionalities like payload compressors, file-processor, authentication, casbin authorization and on top of them all, uses typescript, then this is the boilerplate for you.

-I pretty much poured all of my fundamental backend knowledge into it (I wouldn't say I know everything :3).

 Feel free to make pull requests if you wish to improve it further

 ### Stack :